 I have been breastfeeding for over two and a half years.
 My oldest son nursed through my second pregnancy, then he nursed for a couple weeks with his baby brother before weaning at 23.5 months.
 Breastfeeding is such a rewarding experience.
 I’m not sure how long I will nurse my second baby.
 When I finally wean him it will be bittersweet.
 I’ll be emotional about being completely done with this phase of life and parenthood, but there are some consolation prizes when the journey comes to an end.

 *DISCLAIMER* This post contains affiliate links.
-I will receive a small commission if you purchase from these links.
 You can read more about this on my Disclosure Page

 Things to Look Forward to After Breastfeeding

 Time management & productivity I have, and still do, absolutely cherish each and every moment I spend nursing my little ones.
 I know these moments are fleeting and I will always look back on them.
 However, it will sure be nice to be able to not plan my days around hour long nursing sessions every 2-4 hours all day long!
 I’m excited to be able to get more done.